Chart Color Schemes

 Maroubra - North displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Maroubra - North's dwelling structure, as per the latest Census, comprised 42.1% houses and 58.0% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Sydney metro's 26.9% houses and 73.1% other dwellings.
-Home ownership in Maroubra - North was at 39.3%, with the rest being mortgaged (27.4%) or rented (33.3%).
-The median monthly mortgage repayment was $3,033, aligning with Sydney metro's average.
-The median weekly rent figure was $600, compared to Sydney metro's $550.
-Nationally, Maroubra - North's mortgage repayments were significantly higher than the Australian average of $1,863, and rents substantially above the national figure of $375.
+The dwelling structure in Maroubra - North, as per the latest Census, consisted of 42.1% houses and 58.0% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Sydney metro had 26.9% houses and 73.1% other dwellings.
+Home ownership in Maroubra - North was at 39.3%, with the remaining dwellings either mortgaged (27.4%) or rented (33.3%).
+The median monthly mortgage repayment in the area was $3,033, aligning with Sydney metro's average.
+The median weekly rent figure was recorded as $600, compared to Sydney metro's $550.
+Nationally, Maroubra - North's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing